05 Nov How To Choose Land In Vancouver When You Are Planning A New Home

 Duplexes bring their own challenges when it comes to Custom Home Design.
 If you have an Interior Lot that has houses to either side, make sure it is at least 33 feet wide as you will lose 4 feet off the width for a walkway to the front door for the rear unit.
 If possible, choose a Northern orientation so your backyard can face South.

-It is also important to know that, if you build a Duplex, then you are not eligible for a Laneway House.
+Also know that if you build a Duplex, then you are not eligible for a Laneway House.
 In Vancouver, there is a possible exception if you have a large enough RT-10 / RT-11 Lot as it is possible to build more Units on those lots.
 You can also merge RT-10 Lots together to get sufficient room to take advantage of this.
 In this case, you would not be building a Laneway House but an Infill House that could potentially be sold.
 We have even seen cases where 5 Units were built and sold by merging 2 lots together.